Concurrency

 channel.receive takes one value from the channel’s buffer.
 It returns one of two variants:

-If the buffer is empty but the channel is still open, the current task blocks: the scheduler runs other pending tasks to produce a value, then retries.
+If the buffer is empty but the channel is still open, the current task is parked until a value arrives.
+The OS thread is not blocked — it runs other tasks in the meantime.

 Before attempting to receive, the scheduler yields to other tasks so that competing receivers get a fair turn (round-robin fan-out).